 Of course, being further inland, this is not the best place to go if you want to spend most of your vacation lazing on the beach.
 That said, you won’t be a million miles away from the beaches of Furore or Praiano or Conca dei Marini.

-Technically the easternmost point of the Amalfi Coast, Vietri sul Mare is a small beach resort town immediately west of Salerno.
+Located only 10 minutes drive from the city of Salerno, Vietri sul Mare is a small beach resort town and gate way to Amalfi Coast from the east.
 It offers a quieter, more laid-back alternative to the larger town, whilst still proving easy access to Salerno’s various attractions and conveniences.

 One of the main draws to Vietri sul Mare are the lovely beaches.
 There are three large beaches within the town itself, all fully furnished with sun loungers and lined with cafes and restaurants.
 They get pretty busy though, but there are also plenty of smaller, quieter beaches within a short walk too.

 If you are looking for somewhere to pick up regionally significant souvenirs, you can’t beat Vietri sul Mare.
-There’s even a museum, the Museo della Ceramica Vietrense, where you can learn more about Vietri sul Mare’s history and the culture around the traditional pottery.
+There’s even a museum, the Museo della Ceramica Vietrense inside Villa Guariglia in Raito, where you can learn more about Vietri sul Mare’s history and the culture around the traditional pottery.

 Stay In Vietri Sul Mare If you want to stay in a laid back, quiet beach town, close to the conveniences of a larger city; you are interested in picking up some of the traditional local pottery as souvenirs; you are planning to spend a lot of time relaxing on the beach.

-Conca dei Marini is a quaint and unassuming little town settled in the hilltops south of Amalfi.
-With a history dating back as far as the Etruscan civilisation, and a much smaller tourist presence than other towns along the Amalfi coast, Conca dei Marini has an authentically historic vibe about it.
+Located between Amalfi and Positano, Conca dei Marini is a quaint and unassuming little town.
+With a history dating back as far as the Etruscan civilization, and a much smaller tourist presence than other towns along the Amalfi Coast, Conca dei Marini has an authentically historic vibe about it.

 With most of the town up in the hills and the shoreline largely rocky, there aren’t a ton of great beaches here.
 Your best bet would be the Capo di Conca beach running along the little Capo di Conca peninsula.
 The beach is directly beneath the old Capo di Conca watchtower.